isomerpages/mlaw-corp/news/press-releases/_posts/2018-05-11-invitation-for-proposals-to-pilot-new-business-models-for-moneylending.md

 ---
-layout: post
-title: Invitation for Proposals to Pilot New Business Models for Moneylending
+title: 'Invitation for Proposals to Pilot New Business Models for Moneylending'
 permalink: /news/press-releases/invitation-proposal-pilot-new-moneylending-business-models
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 11 May 2018 Posted in [Press releases](/news/press-releases)